j-davies-astro/eagle-guide/index.md

 - Navigate to the EAGLE simulations, which can be found at `/hpcdata0/simulations/EAGLE/`

 - Here, among a few other folders, you'll find some folders with names `LxxxxNxxxx`.
 These identifiers specify the co-moving simulation 'box size' (e.g. L0100 is the flagship volume with 100 cMpc on a side), and the number of particles in the 'box' which is defined by the number along one edge (e.g. the flagship volume, N1504, contains 1504^3 dark matter particles and, initially, 1504^3 gas particles).
-These numbers are set by the initial conditions of the simulation.
-For simulations of the same **resolution**, these numbers scale as you would expect:
+These numbers are set by the **initial conditions** of the simulation.
+For simulations of the same resolution, these numbers scale as you would expect:

   - `L0100N1504`, `L0050N0752`, `L0025N0376` and `L0012N0188` all have the same, standard, EAGLE resolution
   - `L0025N0752` and `L0034N1034` are examples of high-resolution simulations
-  - **N.B.** since EAGLE uses smoothed-particle hydrodynamics (SPH), which is a Lagrangian scheme, the resolution of the simulation is determined by the _masses_ of the simulated particles.
+  - **N.B.** Since EAGLE uses smoothed-particle hydrodynamics (SPH), which is a Lagrangian scheme, the resolution of the simulation is in fact determined by the _masses_ of the simulated particles.
+See Schaye et al. (2015) for more info on this.

+- Head into the `L0025N0376` directory.
+Here you'll see a whole bunch of different folders; their names describe the **model variation** used in that simulation.
+The standard EAGLE model is called `REFERENCE`, and we'll focus on that for now.

+- Head into that `REFERENCE`, and then into `data`.
+Here you'll see three types of folder, corresponding to the three types of output that the simulation produces.

+  - Folders starting with `snapshot_` contain the raw simulation output.
+These contain information on the state of every gas, dark matter, star and black hole particle in the simulation.

+  - Folders starting with `groups_` contain information on the structures in the simulation that are identified as 'bound', according to the SUBFIND structure finder.
+I'll sometimes refer to these as "the catalogues" - more about this later.

+  - Folders starting with `particledata_` contain similar 'raw' data to the `snapshot_` folders, but only for particles that are identified as bound to those structures mentioned above.
+These files contain additional info that only means anything in relation to the structure the particle is bound to.

+- The remainder of the folder names specify which **snapshot** output is in the folder.
+The simulation is 'dumped' to file 29 times over the course of its evolution, starting at redshift _z=20_ and ending at _z=0_.
+The first number specifies the snapshot number, with `000` being the first output and `028` being the last.
+The somewhat cryptic remainder of the folder name specifies the redshift of the snapshot - for example, `_z001p004` means _z=1.004_.

+- Some simulations will also show "snipshot" outputs here.
+The simulations only dump 29 full outputs because of the immense amount of storage space required, however reduced outputs, called snipshots, can also be dumped out roughly 400 times.
+These contain only the 'bare essentials' such as the positions, velocities and densities of particles.